mikaeldeity/AnnotationDefender/README.md

 # AnnotationDefender
-Prevent Annotation loss when syncing with Links are out of date.
+Prevent Annotation loss when syncing with Links that are out of date.